nomocas/babelute/manual/theory.md

 - __Internal DSL__ : soft, easily extendable, with open environment (host language itself), readable but could be verbose, restrict expressivity, and implies minimal host-language knowledge.

 - __External DSL__ : harder to define (need parser/compiler), with closed environment (symbolic barrier) and not always shorter (e.g. RegExp vs HTML vs SQL) but could be more expressive and better understoud by domains experts.

+Babelute focus on Internal DSL main benefits which are the openness of the environement and the easyness of extension.

+By allowing mix of host-language code and objects __and__ Internal DSL sentences, it simply marry genericity and specificity, and so allow to gain, through the same paradigm (the one of the host language), a good balance between expressivity and softness.

+For the easyness of extension take a look at [Dialecting]() below.

 ### DSL Orientations